i2p-zero/i2p-zero/README.md

 Call the `dist/linux/router/bin/tunnel-control.sh` script as follows to create and destroy tunnels:

-#### Listen for i2p connections and forward them to the specified host and port, storing/reading the server key file in/from the specified directory.
+#### Listen for I2P connections and forward them to the specified host and port.
+Returns the I2P base 32 destination address for the server tunnel created.

+Optionally, specify a directory for storing/reading the server key file.
-If the directory doesn't exist with a file named serverTunnelSecretKey in it, returns a newly created destination address and writes the secret key for the new address to a file called serverTunnelSecretKey in the specified directory.
+If the directory doesn't exist with a file named *.b32.i2p.keys in it, returns a newly created destination address and writes the secret key for the new address to a file called <I2P dest addr>.keys in the specified directory.
 Otherwise, read the existing secret key from that directory.
-The server tunnel will listen for i2p connections and forward them to the specified host and port.
-Returns the I2P b32 destination address for the server tunnel (which deterministically depends on the contents of the serverTunnelSecretKey file).
+The server tunnel will listen for I2P connections and forward them to the specified host and port.
+Note that the base 32 I2P destination address deterministically depends on the contents of the .keys file).

-`tunnel-control.sh server.create <host> <port> <directory>`
+`tunnel-control.sh server.create <host> <port> <(optional) directory>`

 #### Close the tunnel listening for connections on the specified destination public key.
 Returns "OK".

-`tunnel-control.sh server.destroy <i2p destination public key>`
+`tunnel-control.sh server.destroy <I2P destination public key>`

 #### Create a tunnel that listens for connections on localhost on the specified port and forwards connections over I2P to the specified destination public key.

-`tunnel-control.sh client.create <local port> <i2p destination public key>`
+`tunnel-control.sh client.create <local port> <I2P destination public key>`

 #### Close the tunnel listening for connections on the specified port.
 Returns "OK".